 - Harry Potter and the Deathly Hallows is focused on Harry, Ron and Hermione's trying to find/destroy Voldemort's Horcruxes.
 The quest only takes off after they discover where Gryffindor's sword is hidden.

 - Several Heisei Kamen Rider series have the main character gain his Super Mode via the acquisition of a unique and powerful sword, hence the Fan Nickname "SwordGrade" (sword + upgrade).
-Examples include Faiz's Faiz Blaster (doubles as a BFG!), Hibiki's Armed Saber, and Den-O's DenKamen Sword; Kabuto's Perfect Zecter and Kiva's Zanvat Sword are typically counted despite coming after the Rider got his Super Mode.
-The rest note have swords (or in OOO and Wizard's cases, axes) that are part of their powers, rather than the source of them.
-The stand-outs are Decade, who uses the same weapon in all his forms, and Gaim, whose penultimate form gets the unique weapon (though his final form can also use it due to being a Walking Armory).
+Examples of this include Faiz's Faiz Blaster (doubles as a BFG!), Hibiki's Armed Saber, and Den-O's DenKamen Sword.
+Fans usually count Kabuto's Perfect Zecter and Kiva's Zanvat Sword despite the fact that they're gained later, acting as a further upgrade to their Super Modes.
+The other Riders either use the same weapon for multiple forms, or else have weapons that come with their Super Mode but aren't the source of their powers.

 Myths & Religion

 - King Arthur getting the Sword in the Stone and Excalibur (which may or may not be the same — Arthurian canon can be confusing) are important steps in his rise to power, and Excalibur is his main weapon through pretty much the entirety of his life.
 Excalibur's sheath, arguably the more valuable artifact, provided magical protection that safeguarded Arthur and ensured Camelot's prosperity.
 The loss of the sheath kicks off Arthur's and Camelot's eventual downfall.